woofpool/cardano-private-testnet-setup/README.md

     * The `cardano-db-sync` process uses a connection to a PostgreSQL database.
     * Please refer to the [Install posgreSQL](2-INSTALL_POSTGRESQL.md) for instructions to set up.

-3. **Run scripts to set up & run private Cardano network and optionally connect DB Sync process**
+3. **Run scripts to set up & run private Cardano network**

-    * Run scripts to bootstrap the Cardano private network and attach the `cardano-db-sync` process to it to sync blockchain data to SQL database.
+    * Run scripts to bootstrap the Cardano private network
     * Please refer to the [Run network scripts guide](3-RUN_NETWORK_SCRIPTS.md) for instructions.

 4. **Optional: Attach DB Sync process the network**